Professional-Hobo/lame-corner-bot/README.md

-# lame-corner-bot
+# Lame Corner Bot

-Whatever we need for discord
+Whatever we need for discord.